 Coffee Lovers, use those grounds!

 Instead of just throwing your coffee grounds away, reuse them!
-You may find yourself surprised how many different uses there are for the remains of your favorite morning beverage.
+You may be surprised at how many different uses there are for the remains of your favorite morning latte.

 You can use them as a pesticide